Now its time to put forth a little effort. I’m going to ask you my favorite question:

 ABSOLUTELY NOT.
 You also need to consider and address:

-• The internal linking strategy, and quality external links.
-Quality external links will build your inbound links, and we’ll be talking more about that in our next post.
+- The internal linking strategy, and quality external links.
+We’ll be talking more about that in our next post.

 Photo Credit: Le Petit Poulailler on Flickr